THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

-On the one hand, the structure of your web project is very important for your users, as they have to find their way around it.
+On the one hand, your web project structure is very important for your users, as they have to find their way around it.
 They want to achieve their goal quickly and get answers to your questions.

 A reference can also be made here to the last point of the SEO audit checklist.
 Your interested target group should have easy and quick access to your user-friendly, optimized content.
 A friendly video on the start page can serve as an introduction.

-Your website is considered relevant if many visitors arrive on the pages, but also stay for a correspondingly long time.
+Your website is considered relevant if many visitors arrive on the pages and stay for a correspondingly long time.
 (The bounce rate goes down!)

-The structure of your web presence also plays a role for Google: You can make it easier for the search engines to record and thus index them by means of subpages that are conveniently linked to one another.
+The structure of your web presence also plays a role for Google: You can make it easier for the search engines to record and index them through subpages conveniently linked to one another.

 To Do: SEO Audit Checklist for Website Structure

 CREATE MEANINGFUL NAVIGATION

 - Use a clear menu and avoid a lot of “nesting”.
 Your navigation should not have unnecessarily many levels (max.
 3).